Tuesday, 31 October 2017

 Contrarian View Is Fine, But Govt Is Trying Hard

 Any debate on real issues facing the economy is always welcome.
 So we welcome Yashwant Sinha’s concerns on the state of the economy.
-Prime Minister Narendra Modi has Acknowledge that the first quarter GDP Figures are a cause of concern.
-The Economy has problem such as private investment, financial institutions distress and employment.
+Prime Minister Narendra Modi has acknowledged that the first quarter GDP Figures are a cause of concern.
+The Economy has problem such as private investment, financial institutions distress, and employment.
 But we have to look at what the government is doing.

 One can Always have a contrarian view and get statistical data to back it up.
 It is therefore not surprising that Mr. Sinha chose the wrong figure of 65000 crore as input tax credit demand under GST although the returns for input tax credit claims have not yet been filed.
 These assumptions of tax credit demand are based on IGST figure alone and therefore wrong estimates.